Last Updated on October 9, 2024

 Watch this video on how to check your tire pressure, and follow the step-by-step instructions that follow:

-3. Check the reading on the gauge once you have a firm seal.
+- Once you have a firm seal, check the reading on the gauge.
 Look for the scale in PSI, which stands for pounds per square inch.

-5. If the reading is above the recommendation, air needs to be released from the tire.
+- If the reading exceeds the recommendation, air must be released from the tire.
 Do this by lightly pushing in the center of the valve stem for a few seconds.
 Most gauges have a pin that allows you to depress the center stem.
 This allows air to escape and brings the PSI closer to the recommendation.
 You can bleed air out in 2 or 3-second increments, using the gauge each time to measure against the target PSI.

-6. If the tire pressure is below the recommendation, you will need to add air.
-If you are doing this at home and do not have an air compressor, this is easily done at your nearest service station.
+- If the tire pressure is below the recommendation, you must add air.
+If you do this at home and do not have an air compressor, you can easily do this at your nearest service station.
 Most tire stores will be happy to double-check your tire pressure and add air as needed at no charge.

 Tire Pressure Gauges